 Foam board insulation is a great insulator and is super handy that it is readily available in different thicknesses.
 It’s low in toxicity when in place, but you should wear a mask when cutting it and gloves as the edges of the foil backing can be quite sharp.

 But being foil backed makes it highly moisture resistant.
-The materials it’s made from mean that it’s not environmentally friendly and the cost per metre isn’t that cheap.
+Unfortunately the materials it’s made from mean that it’s not environmentally friendly and the cost per metre isn’t that cheap either.
 But while it isn’t the easiest to cut into shapes, for ceiling and flooring insulation it’s very quick.

-You can just score it with a stanley knife and snap it for straight edges, but for curves we’d recommend picking up an electric knife for precision.
+You can just score it with a stanley knife and snap it for straight edges, For curves we’d recommend picking up an electric knife for precision.

 A thumbs up from us when it comes to the best van insulation.